 To travel from Cancun to Tulum, a colectivo (shared van) is a good option if you’re on a budget.
 You will have to take a colectivo from downtown Cancun to Playa del Carmen, and then switch to one from Playa del Carmen to Tulum.
 Colectivos in Cancun departs from across the street from the ADO bus station.
 Prices are not fixed, but it should cost you around 100 pesos (5 usd) for the two colectivos, so this is definitely a cheap option.

 The bus is also a great option.
-The ADO Cancun – Tulum bus runs 21 times per day.
+The ADO Cancun – Tulum bus runs multiple times (over 20!) per day.
 The ADO station in Cancun is in Downtown Cancun (Calle Pino, SM23, MZ56, Lt 1 y 2, Centro, 23, 77500 Cancún).
-A ticket costs anywhere between $5 and $13usd depending on the time.
+A ticket costs anywhere between 10 and 16 USD depending on the time.

-And finally, a taxi from Cancun to Tulum should cost you around $80.
-It would be cheaper to take a Uber if available (it should cost $50-60).
+And finally, a taxi from Cancun to Tulum should cost you around $120.
+It would be cheaper to take a Uber if available.

 How much is a shuttle from Cancun to Tulum?